coloquium/kollokvium/README.md

 ## Issues & Questions

 Good Luck, and if run into problems, bugs or questions or just have ideas to share. post them here under issues (https://github.com/coloquium/kollokvium/issues)

+## Other

+Thanks to Sami Anas, https://www.pexels.com/sv-se/@samianas for greate background image we currently use.

 Regards
     Team Kollokvium (colloquium)